cenit-io/cenit/README.md

 * [Join our Slack](http://cenit-slack.herokuapp.com/) [(cenitio.slack.com)](http://cenitio.slack.com)
 * Email: support@cenit.io

-Cenit IO is an open source social platform as a service for data and business integration.
+Cenit IO is an open platform for data and business integration.
 It has been designed to integrate solutions with orchestrating data flows that may involve several APIs.
 It makes possible the automation of all operational processes, connecting legacy apps and internet services.

 Allows the creations of custom data pipeline for process, storage and move data between APIs – on premises or public APIs- The flows could be trigger by data events or scheduled time intervals over our platform https://cenit.io

 ## General Features

-* 100% Open Source platform as a service (Open-PaaS) and community friendly.
+* 100% Open platform an community friendly.
 * Router Logic for redirect documents to different endpoints.
 * Powerful design with simple abstractions: Data Types, Webhooks, Flows, Events, Connections, Transforms and Validators.
 * Support exchange multiple formats XML, JSON, CSV, EDI(X12, EDIFACT, ..), etc.